fscm/terraform-module-aws-spark/README.md

 ## Cluster Access

-This modules provides A security group that will allow access to the Apache Spark cluster instances.
+This modules provides a security group that will allow access to the Apache Spark cluster instances.

 That group will allow access to the following ports to all the AWS EC2